-In the Bible sexual sins are clearly condemned: adultery (consensual sex between a married person and someone other than his or her spouse) and fornication (sexual immorality in general) are specified.
+The Bible clearly condemns sexual sins: adultery (consensual sex between a married person and someone other than his or her spouse) (Proverbs 6:32; cf. 1 Corinthians 6:18 and Hebrews 13:4) and fornication (sexual immorality in general) are specified (Matthew 15:19; Romans 1:29; 1 Corinthians 5:1).
 Sex before marriage, or premarital sex, is not addressed in that exact term, but it does fall within the scope of sexual immorality.

 The Bible teaches that sex before marriage is immoral in a couple of different passages.
 One is 1 Corinthians 7:2, which says, “But since sexual immorality is occurring, each man should have sexual relations with his own wife, and each woman with her own husband.”
 In this verse, marriage is presented as the “cure” for sexual immorality.
 Sexual union within marriage, which is commended, is set against immorality, which is to be avoided.
 Thus, any sex outside of marriage is considered immoral.
 This would have to include premarital sex.